 Think about smart cities and their cores.
 There’s going to be tall apartment buildings that create shade on roadways.
-That can certainly change the way weather reacts to the road.
+That can certainly change the way roads react to the weather.
 All of these fluctuations make it difficult to determine what condition the roads are actually in, and what kind of maintenance is truly required.

 The only way we can monitor all these different aspects that create varying road conditions is to fill all the gaps between RWIS stations and monitor varying parts of the road.
 Since we already determined this isn’t exactly feasible with traditional RWIS due to the initial investment and space required, how can we improve the accuracy of road weather monitoring to create a smart city transportation solution?